 Once the Sindur Khela is over, family or the committee takes a grand procession of Maa Durga and her children and bid her goodbye by offering her last prayers and finally immersing in the river.
 After the same, everyone comes back with the holy water and finally greets Shubho Bijoya by sharing sweets and other delicacy to each other.

 Bijoya marks the last phase of Durga Puja but also gives way to other Puja which is then lined up.
-Just after three days, many of the Bengali household performs Lakshmi Puja at their respective household.
-The Bijoya feeling just lingers on as friends relatives continue to unite and visit each other’s home.
-And the best part is , the joy then prevails at all time as we wait for the next year to come in a much bigger and brighter way by singing in our hearts – “Aasche Bochor Abar Hobe” .
+Just after three days, many of the Bengali households perform Lakshmi Puja at their respective household.
+The Bijoya feeling just lingers on as friends’ relatives continue to unite and visit each other’s home.
+And the best part is, the joy then prevails at all time as we wait for the next year to come in a much bigger and brighter way by singing in our hearts – “Aasche Bochor Abar Hobe” .

-Very recently , West Bengal State government have also taken an initiative to arrange a grand Puja Carnival which is held every year just two three days after the Puja is over .
-This is held in Red Road-Kolkata, which is much similar to Republic Day parade where they showcases all popular idols in the form of processions.
+Very recently, West Bengal State government has also taken an initiative to arrange a grand Puja Carnival which is held every year just two-three days after the Puja is over.
+This is held in Red Road-Kolkata, which is much similar to the Republic Day parade where they showcase all popular idols in the form of processions.
 There are various cultural function which takes place for 4-5 hours.
 One can definitely head there to witness all the famous puja in one place.